Ground Mount vs Trailer Mounted Sawmills

 Putting your sawmill firmly on the ground has a number of advantages, especially if you're planning on building a sawmill shed or some kind of permanent place for it on your property.

 Do you own a woodlot or forested property with lots of trees?
 In that case, you probably want a permanent setup to mill lumber that's from your land.
-This setup is preferred by those who plan on milling their own trees, or have plans to haul logs in from outside their property.
+This setup is preferred by those who plan on milling their own trees from their property, or have plans to haul logs in from outside their property.

 In terms of why you'd want to do this, here as some benefits.